-Recently, since central banks have undertaken extensive asset purchase programmes to circumvent the lower bound on nominal interest rates, monetary policy has also been put forth as a possible driver of economic inequality (see Colciago et al., 2019, for a survey).
+Recently, and especially since central banks have undertaken extensive asset purchase programmes to circumvent the lower bound on nominal interest rates, monetary policy has also been put forth as a possible driver of economic inequality (see Colciago et al., 2019, for a survey).
 This paper investigates how unconventional monetary policy, specifically the quantitative easing (QE) program of the European Central Bank, affects the distribution of income and wealth across individual households in the euro area.
 The analysis proceeds in two steps, making use of both aggregate and household-level data.

 In the first stage, we estimate the transmission mechanism of a euro area QE shock.
 To capture the potential cross-country heterogeneity in the transmission of the common euro area monetary policy, we specify a large multi-country VAR model including macroeconomic and financial variables for the four largest countries of the euro area (France, Germany, Italy and Spain).
-For each country we include, among others, the variables related to the dynamics of household income and wealth: the unemployment rate, wages and house prices.1
+For each country we include, among others, the variables related to the dynamics of household income and wealth: the unemployment rate, wages, house prices and gross operating surplus.1

-We identify the QE shock by means of an external instrument approach (see Stock, 2008; Stock and Watson, 2012; Mertens and Ravn, 2013; Ramey, 2016; Miranda-Agrippino and Ricco, 2019).
+We identify the QE shock by means of an external instrument approach (see Stock, 2008; Stock and Watson, 2012; Mertens and Ravn, 2013; Ramey, 2016; Miranda-Agrippino and Ricco, 2019; Montiel Olea et al., 2021; Jentsch and Lunsford, 2019).
 Gertler and Karadi (2015) suggest that the high frequency changes in financial variables recorded during the policy announcements of central banks could be used as external instruments to identify monetary policy shocks.
 We follow this insight and construct the external instrument for the QE shock exploiting the term-structure of overnight indexed swap rates (OIS).
 In order to exclusively capture the effects of QE, we use as our external instrument the QE factor of Swanson (2021) and Altavilla et al. (2019).
-The latter is an aggregate of the changes in the yield structure of the OIS rates recorded during the ECB press conference, which is orthogonal to two additional policy factors capturing forward guidance and conventional monetary policy and is constrained to explain a negligible share of the volatility in OIS
+The latter is an aggregate of the changes in the yield structure of the OIS rates recorded during the ECB press conference, which is orthogonal to two additional policy factors capturing forward guidance and conventional monetary policy and is constrained to explain a negligible share of the volatility in OIS rates when QE-type policies were not in place (i.e., in the period preceding the Lehman collapse).